coderefinery/ase-workshop-2019/ase-talk.md

 only for a moment."
 --Kent Beck, TDD by Example

 ---
+# Refactor
+Refactoring is defined by Martin Fowler as a:
+- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behaviour.
+* To get passed the test, you did some sins.
+Now you make it right.
+* Get rid of duplication.
+* Make the code readable and understandable.
+Tidy up.
+* Refactoring is applying want you have learnt from the test.

+---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is